Faazil/100-days-of-devops/tasks/week-14/day-94.md

 ## Task Overview

-The Nautilus DevOps team is strategizing the migration of a portion of their infrastructure to the AWS cloud.
-Recognizing the scale of this undertaking, they have opted to approach the migration in incremental steps rather than as a single massive transition.
-To achieve this, they have segmented large tasks into smaller, more manageable units.
-This granular approach enables the team to execute the migration in gradual phases, ensuring smoother implementation and minimizing disruption to ongoing operations.
-By breaking down the migration into smaller tasks, the Nautilus DevOps team can systematically progress through each stage, allowing for better control, risk mitigation, and optimization of resources throughout the migration process.
+The Nautilus operations team is planning infrastructure migration components to AWS.
+Understanding the project scope, the approach chosen is phased migration instead of one large transition.
+To achieve this, tasks are divided into manageable pieces.
+This method allows executing the migration incrementally, for better implementation and reducing operational impact.
+By breaking down the migration into smaller tasks, the Nautilus DevOps team can advance through stages methodically, enabling improved control, risk reduction, and resource optimization during migration.

 - Create a VPC named `devops-vpc` in region `us-east-1` with any `IPv4 CIDR` block through terraform.